Modern king sized bed with two night stands and reading lamps.

 The code for the keypad, next to the door, is changed after each guest.

-Shared building hallway for the entrances of our News Condos 200, 201 and 202.
+Shared building hallway for the entrances of 120 College Street's three private residences: 200, 201 and 202.
 All units in this building are under the same ownership and management, for your safety and convenience.

 Lively action just steps outside the entrance door.
 Secure keypad for entry shown.